 The pit lake will not be allowed to overflow, and the elevation will be carefully monitored to provide storage of the freshet volume and probable maximum precipitation event.
 Further hydrological and geotechnical studies are required to determine the maximum elevation to which water could be stored in the pit to prevent seepage through bedrock and into the environment.
 A conservative approach assumes that the maximum pit lake elevation will be maintained 40 m below the top of competent bedrock surface.
-An emergency spillway will be constructed in accordance with best practice.
+An emergency spillway will be constructed.

-20.3.3.2 Waste Rock Facility and Tailings Management Facility
+17.3.3.2 Waste Rock Facility and Tailings Management Facility